UniBreakfast/httpity/README.md

 ### `response.type`

 This setter takes an extension string like `svg` and adds a corresponding MIME type to the `content-type` header, like `image/svg+xml; charset=utf-8` for example.
+If a whole path string provided instead it will try to extract an extension and use it.
 As a getter it will show the current `content-type` header.

 ### `response.path`

 This setter takes a `filename` or `filepath` string, extracts the extension part from it and uses it to set the `content-type` header via the `response.type` setter.
+And then it'll try to read the file if one found by that path and pipe it to the client.

 ### `response.body`